-Merge two forks with a tape.
+Merge two forks with tape.
 You can also use a hand blender or a frother as per convenience and availability.

 Time to whisk.
 But here lies the real game.
 A slight mistake can mess up your whole recipe.
 So be careful while whisking your egg mixture.
 Make sure it contains enough air bubbles.

 I had to whisk it for about 10 minutes to make it look like this.
 In the meantime, brew your coffee.
-For a consistent strength, I used Lavazza beans.
+For consistent strength, I used Lavazza beans.
 You can use beans as per your taste.

 Congratulation, you have successfully made yourself a glass of happiness.